Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Introduction

-Single molecular ions have even been cooled to the ground state of their collective motion with a single co-trapped and laser-cooled atomic ion~\cite{WanPRA15,RugangoNJP15,WolfNature16,ChouNature17}, where various forms of quantum logic spectroscopy~\cite{Piet05} have recently been demonstrated~\cite{Piet05, Willitsch20} and already provided unprecedented spectral resolution.
+Cooling of both the translational and internal degrees of freedom is of great interest in this respect.
+Indeed, sympathetic cooling by one laser-cooled atomic ion can cool one molecular ion to the ground state of the ion pair within the trap~\cite{WanPRA15,RugangoNJP15,WolfNature16,ChouNature17,PoulsenPhD}.
 Simultaneously, optical pumping~\cite{VogeliusPRL02,StaanumNatPhys10,SchneiderNatPhys10,DebPCCP13}, helium buffer gas cooling~\cite{HansenNature14}, probabilistic state preparation~\cite{WolfNature16,ChouNature17} and resonance enhanced multi-photon ionization (REMPI)~\cite{TongPRL10,GardnerSciRep19} have been applied to produce molecular ions in specific internal states with high probability.

-The latter method differs from the others in that the internal quantum state is prepared prior to sympathetic translational cooling and may thus be prone to state changes during cooling.
-So far, it has only been applied to form state-selected N$_2^+$ molecular ions in the vicinity of the trap potential minimum~\cite{TongPRL10}.
-This is, however, not practical in general, for example in cases where the neutral precursor molecule (such as H$_2$ or HD) reacts efficiently with the laser-cooled atomic ions.
+The latter method differs from the others in that the internal quantum state is prepared \textit{prior} to sympathetic translational cooling and may thus be prone to state changes during cooling.
+So far, state-selective REMPI has only been demonstrated to form state-selected N$_2^+$ molecular ions in the vicinity of the trap potential minimum~\cite{TongPRL10}.
+For other molecules, however, this may not be practical, for example, when the neutral precursor molecule (such as H$_2$ or HD) reacts efficiently with the laser-cooled atomic ions.
 In such cases, it can be favorable to first produce the state-selected molecular ions in one trap and transfer them into another trap more suitable for translational sympathetic cooling.
 A similar situation is encountered for molecular ions that have to be produced by an external source, such as an electrospray ion source combined with an internal state pre-cooling trap~\cite{StockettRSI16}.
 In all these cases, the initial kinetic energy of the captured molecular ions can be as high as the effective trap potential, typically in the $1-10\,$eV range.

-One potential issue with sympathetic cooling of molecular ions arises from the Coulomb field, originating from the atomic coolants, may also couple to the rotational degree of freedom and thereby induce rotational state changes during the scattering events of the cooling process~\cite{BerglundArXiv1}.

-Here, we consider sympathetic cooling of diatomic molecular ions with emphasise on the translational cooling dynamics and rotational state excitations.
-We investigate the feasability of cooling depending of the interatomic distances of the atomic ions in the trap.
-Additionally, we also estimate the accumulated rotational population excitation probability for initial scattering energies, based on the excitation probability for rotatoinal excitation in a single collision~\cite{BerglundArXiv1}.